 - Somewhere in the bottom left, you will see the Channels.
 Clicking the Open button will open a dialog.
 Here you can input the name of the Channel, the key and value, and which users should be added to the Channel.

 The key and value will be important for the developer as they will be used coded into the Extension.
 Changing these will also require code changes to be done.

-- Once the Channel is created, you can click Show next to generate code for the developer to place in the Extension.
+- Once the Channel is created, you can click Show next to generate a sample code for the developer to place in the Extension.

-- This will open a dialog with the code you will add to your extension.
+This will open a dialog with a sample code you can add to your Extension's extension.cm.

 - Do not forget to hit the Save button in the bottom left after you have made your changes.

 Altogether there are 3 channel types: catalogue, custom, and filter.

 A Catalogue Channel is created automatically when its Portfolio is saved from Catalogue Creator.
 It's used to control which users have access to each Catalogue.

 Custom Channels are created only by Developers of the Extension on the Edit Extension page.
 These channels can control anything within the Extension for different users.